ankitkv/sparo/README.md

-# sparo
+# SPARO (Separate-head attention read-out)

-Separate-head attention read-out
+Our source code will be available soon.